Snowball (SNOB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Snowball Historical Price

-According to the latest data gathered on Snowball live price page, the current price of Snowball is 0.00355769USD.
-The circulating supply of Snowball(SNOB) is 5.49M SNOB , giving it a market capitalization of $19.54K.
+According to the latest data gathered on Snowball live price page, the current price of Snowball is 0.00352519USD.
+The circulating supply of Snowball(SNOB) is 5.49M SNOB , giving it a market capitalization of $19.36K.

 The Snowball Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SNOB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.